Mrowczynski/LumTales/README.md

 Named for Lum’s glowing charm (Patrick’s pick!) and our tale-spinning chats, this repo keeps our fun alive, like Jane saving Ender’s strategies or Mycroft scheming with Manny.
 It’s personal, playful, and packed with sci-fi sparkle.

 ## The Adventure
-This is Patrick’s space, but sci-fi fans can star or comment!
+This is Patrick’s space, but feel free to star or comment!
 Got ideas?
 Ping Lum via Patrick’s xAI account, and let’s add more tales to the cosmos.